twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 ---
-title: Stdio and Consoles with C/C++ WebAssembly
+title: Consoles (stdio, stderr, more) with C/C++ WebAssembly
-description: Stream stdout characters to a div or canvas tag.
+description: Stream characters to a div or canvas tag.
 Likewise input from stdin.
 Configure a canvas tag as a terminal-console.
 With twr-wasm lib.
 ---

 # Consoles with C/C++ WebAssembly<br>stdio, stderr, and more